 The Legacy of Hugh Carr & River View Farm, African American Heritage in Virginia

 The barn at the Ivy Creek Natural Area was built in the late 1930s by Conly Greer on River View Farm as a modern, up-to-date facility.
 It housed horses, cows, and later pigs, and the winter food supply necessary for successful livestock farming.
-Conly Greer, an agricultural extension agent in Albemarle County, also used it as a model for other farms in the area.
+Conly Greer, the first African American agricultural extension agent in Albemarle County, also used it as a model for other farms in the area.
 The barn’s construction was unique in part because trees growing on the farm, sawn into lumber by a portable sawmill, provided the building material.
 The barn has been restored to resemble what we believe is its original design while maintaining openness and room for exhibits and demonstrations.

 As you approach the barn, you will see large doors that open to reveal a wide center aisle, leading to another set of doors at the opposite end.
 This design allowed farmers to drive wagons the entire length of the barn, thereby eliminating the need to use wheelbarrows for the heavy work of cleaning and maintaining the barn.

-The stalls on the left housed the five horses that provided power for farm work.
+The stalls on the left housed the horses that provided power for farm work.
 When not working in the fields, the horses were tied to the front partitions of the stalls.
 They ate hay from the floor of the feed aisle, which can be found below the windows.
 Feed boxes at the front end of each stall held grain.
 Straw raised on the farm softened the floor.
 Traditionally, horses on farms had names.
 Maude, Topsy, Duke, Haile Selassie and Queen of Sheba were some of the horses that lived here.

 Just inside the door on the right is the old granary, originally used to store oats, corn and wheat to feed the animals during the year.
 Before the construction of the Education Building, it served for many years as the office of the Ivy Creek Foundation.